AutoResearch/sweetbean/docs/User Guide/data_variables.md

 Now we can create a `DataVariable` that determines whether the participant pressed the correct key.
 The `1` in the declaration indicates from which stimulus to get the variable (1 = previous, 2 = second previous, etc.).
-We can use the `DataVariable` directly as parameter in stimuli or we can us it as input for a `FunctionVariable` to create the feedback text:
+We can use the `DataVariable` directly as parameter in stimuli, or we can us it as input for a `FunctionVariable` to create the feedback text:

 ```python
 correct = DataVariable("correct", 1)